Public Meeting About Wearing Masks In Utah Ended After Unmasked Attendees Packed Room

 A large number of attendees argued that wearing a mask should be a personal choice.
 Those who spoke in support of masks were largely shouted over.
 The state of Utah currently has more than 30,000 confirmed cases of coronavirus.

-The issue of whether or not to wear a mask has become a political one in the U.S., with numerous instances of people getting into confrontations over whether or not to wear one.
+The issue of wearing a mask has become a political one in the U.S., with numerous instances of people getting into confrontations over whether to wear one.
 For instance, as The Inquisitr recently reported, an employee became enraged after being asked to wear a mask at a Dairy Queen by a drive-thru customer.